PMunch/data.vm/DESIGN.md

 task as done the completion time field should be populated.
 This is all well and good for our simple application.
 But if someone else wanted to write a mobile client for this format we would run into trouble.
-If the mobile developer didn't implement the rule that the done field should be set when a task is done it might break our application.
+If the mobile developer didn't implement the rule that the time of completion field should be set when a task is done it might break our application.
 But maybe they implement the only rule we had in place and everything was fine.
 Now consider that we add a new state along with done and not done called blocking along with a field of which task this task is blocked by.
 If we simply add this into our application the mobile application might break because there are now unexpected fields.
 And we've just added a new rule, namely that tasks that depend on another task should go from blocked to not done as soon as the dependent task is marked as done.
 This is another rule that the author of the mobile application have to implement, otherwise we can run into further data conflicts.

 As you can imagine this scenario happens quite often as data is exchanged between applications.
 It makes the experience of our applications segmented, and it causes headache when we want to add features or automatic transitions to our data formats.
 This is the problem that data.vm tries to solve.
 Instead of storing data as a simple data format with external rules we store both data and rules in the same format.
 In order to read data out of the file you call a function to read data, and in order to change it you call procedures to change things.
 The specific list of available procedures depends entirely on the format.
 In order to make every client support every feature of the format the VM required to run this is designed to be as simple yet flexible as absolutely possible.
 And the VM itself can be implemented completely independent of the specific format.

 ## Basic design
 - The base unit is not a byte, but a variable size number